kubetail-org/kubetail/backend/README.md

 * [agent](agent) - Backend agent
 * [common](common) - Shared libraries

-Please look at the README in each module directory for more details.
+Please view the README in each module directory for more details.